Without reaching out to Google for an answer, what’s your definition of brand identity?

 Your employer brand is basically your reputation, and it’s often created from your core values and mission statement.
 It’s what attracts good-fit candidates who align with your values, and it builds positive brand recognition, which naturally circulates back to consumers.

 Once you understand your brand at its core, then you’re ready to fully develop and create your brand identity.
-Warning: this does require some deep introspection, so don’t think you can find your brand identity in 10 minutes!
+Warning: This does require some deep introspection, so don’t think you can find your brand identity in 10 minutes!

-1. Who Is Your Ideal Buyer?
+1. Who Is Your Buyer Persona?

 Based on your initial research in defining your brand, you should already have a strong idea of who your buyer personas are.
 If you haven’t solidified this, stop right now and get thinking.